Madu-J/auctionghetto-frontend/README.md

 * react-router-dom - Routing library for the React JavaScript library.
 Used to display different components based on the URL entered in the browser.

-* drawSQL - Tool used to create Database Schema/ERD.

 * Git: Version control system used for tracking changes in the source code, with commits and pushes made using the terminal.

 * GitHub: Platform used to store the project's code after being pushed from Git.